ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_keepout_filter.md

     There is another parameter in a YAML metadata file called `negate`.
 By default it is set to `false`.
 When it is set to `true`, blacker pixels will be considered as free, whiter pixels - as occupied.
 In this case we should count color lightness instead of darkness for `trinary` and `scale` modes. `negate` has no effect on `raw` mode.

 For Keepout Filter `OccupancyGrid` value is proportional to the passibility of area corresponding to this cell: higher values means more impassable areas.
-Cells with occupied values covers keep-out zones where robot will never enter or pass through. `KeepoutFilter` can also act as a “weighted areas layer” by setting the `OccupancyGrid` to something between `[1-99]` non-occupied values.
-Robot is allowed to move in these areas, however its presence there would be “undesirable” there (the higher the value, the sooner planners will try to get the robot out of this area).
+Cells with occupied values covers keep-out zones where robot will never enter or pass through. `KeepoutFilter` can also act as a "weighted areas layer" by setting the `OccupancyGrid` to something between `[1-99]` non-occupied values.
+Robot is allowed to move in these areas, however its presence there would be "undesirable" there (the higher the value, the sooner planners will try to get the robot out of this area).

 Keepout Filter also covers preferred lanes case, where robots should moving only on pre-defined lanes and permitted areas e.g. in warehouses.
 To use this feature you need to prepare the mask image where the lanes and permitted areas will be marked with free values while all other areas will be occupied.
 TIP for drawing the mask in a `trinary` or `scale` mode: typically, amount of pixels belonging to lanes are much less than pixels covering other areas.
-In this case initially all lanes data might be drawn with a black pencil over white background and then (just before saving a PGM) “color inversion” tool in a image raster editor might be used.
+In this case initially all lanes data might be drawn with a black pencil over white background and then (just before saving a PGM) "color inversion" tool in a image raster editor might be used.

 For simplicity, in the example fill the areas with black color (in `trinary` mode this means occupied map) that you are going to mark as a keep-out zones: